Dot Ladybird Stethorus pusillus

 One of several all black species with yellow legs.
 Sometimes the top part of the legs are black but at least some of the lower leg is yellowish-brown, often paler than the reddish-brown of similar species.

-Its extreme small size is immediatly obvious, its length is equal to the width of most other inconspicuous ladybirds.
+Its extreme small size is immediately obvious, its length is equal to the width of most other inconspicuous ladybirds.

-Silvery hairs on the elytra often catch the light along the sides or form a patch halfway along.
+Pale hairs on the elytra run parallel with the central line and often catch the light along the sides or form a silvery patch halfway along.

 All dark underside